-15. The Priest blesses the Bread, and Wine, and the Frankincense, and then perfumes the Bread, and Wine, and the Altar-to show the sweet smelling savour of the sacrifice, which the Priest prays may be acceptable to God.
+15. The Priest blesses the Bread, and Wine, and the Frankincense, and then perfumes the Bread, and Wine, and the Altar-to show the sweet smelling sayour of the sacrifice, which the Priest prays may be acceptable to God.
 Afterwards, the Priest washes his fingers in imitation of Christ's washing the feet of the Apostles-and also to exhibit Pilate's washing of his hands to declare the Lord's innocence.

-16. Having washed his fingers, the Priest bows profoundly to the middle of the altar; makes a second oblation of the Bread and Wine; and then mutters an inaudible prayer, called one of the Secretums of the Mass.
+Having washed his fingers, the Priest bows profoundly to the middle of the altar; makes a second oblation of the Bread and Wine; and then mutters the aftar; makes a second contains of the Bread and wine; and then muters an inaudible prayer, called one of the Sceretums of the Mass.

-17. At the end of that Secretum, which it is said is the Treasury in which the Priest shuts up the prayers of the people, he exhorts the people to lift up their hearts; for the Priest is about to bring down the Lord of Heaven and earth upon the Altar.-That part of the ceremonial is denominated the Preface; all which, it is affirmed, symbolizes Christ's condemnation.
+17. At the end of that Secretum, which it is said is the Treasury in which the Priest shuts up the prayers of the people, he exhorts the people to lift up their hearts; for the Priest is about to bring down the Lord of Heaven and earth upon the Altar.-That part of the cremonial is denominated the Preface; all which, it is affirmed, symbolizes Christ's condemnation.

-18. The Canon immediately follows the preface-which is applied to Christ's bearing the cross and going to die for us.
+18. The Canon immediately follows the preface-which is applied to Christ's heaving the crees and going to die for us bearing the cross and going to die for us.

-19. Then the Priest covers the Host and Chalice with his hands-which is adopting the customs of the Jewish and Gentile Priests, who laid their hands upon the Beasts that they intended to sacrifice-and it also preserves in remembrance the action of Saint Veronica, who, it is fabled, lent her handkerchief to the Lord, when he was carrying his cross, and he left the similitude of his face upon that handkerchief, of which they contend, that the original has miraculously multiplied equally wonder-working copies.
+19. Then the Priest covers the Host and Chalice with his hands-which is adopting the customs of the Jewish and Gentile Priests, who laid their hands upon the Beasts that they intended to sacrifice-and it also preserves in remembrance the action of Saint Veronica, who, it is fabled, lent her handkerchief to the Lord, when he was carrying his cross, and he left the similitude of his face upon that handkerchief, of which they contend, that the original has mirative the contend of the culously multiplied equally wonder-working copies.